 Many Canadian citizens and permanent residents have loved ones abroad that they wish they could bring to Canada.
-You can sponsor certain relatives to come to Canada if you’re at least 18 years old and a Canadian citizen or permanent resident of Canada.
+Canada Family Class Sponsorship programs enable them to sponsor certain relatives to come to Canada.

-There are a number of relationships that qualify for Family Class Sponsorship, including spouses and common-law partners, parents and grandparents, and dependent children.
+There are a number of relationships that qualify for Canada Family Class Sponsorship.
+These include spouses and common-law partners, parents and grandparents, and dependent children.
 For parents and grandparents, there is also the Super Visa program.

 How to Sponsor your spouse or partner

-There are many options for a Canadian permanent resident or citizen to bring a spouse to Canada.
-Whichever option is taken it is important to ensure that following eligibility requirements are satisfied:
+There are many options for a Canadian permanent resident or citizen to bring a spouse or partner to Canada.
+Whichever option you take, it is important to satisfy the following eligibility requirements.

 Requirements for the Sponsor:

-- The sponsor must be at least 18 years of age;
+- must be at least 18 years of age;

-- The sponsor must be a Canadian permanent resident living in Canada or a Canadian citizen;
+- must be a Canadian permanent resident living in Canada or a Canadian citizen;

-- The sponsor cannot be in prison, bankrupt, under a removal order (if a permanent resident) or charged with a serious offence; and
+- cannot be in prison, bankrupt, under a removal order (if a permanent resident) or charged with a serious offence; and also

-- The sponsor cannot have been sponsored to Canada as a spouse within the last 5 years.
+- cannot have been sponsored to Canada as a spouse within the last 5 years.